petablox/arbitrar/doc/how_to_use.md

 ### 1.1.
 Collecting pre-compiled packages

 If you already have a `.bc` file ready, then this is going to be the quickest way of constructing the database.
-You just do
+Use the following command to collect this `.bc` file into the database:

 ```
 $ arbitrar collect PATH/TO/YOUR/BC/FILE.bc